mechmotum/mechmotum.github.io/content/pages/guide.rst

   are needed for time conflicts.
 - No more than 4 people may be in the lab at any given time.
 - 1.5 m distance must be kept between everyone present in the lab.
-- Wear masks when up and about in the lab.
-When seated you may remove your mask.
 - If you are sick, stay home and get tested.
 - Take the virus seriously and respect everyone's health needs/wishes.
 Everyone should feel comfortable if using the space.
 Communication is key for this.